S2E/s2e/src/BuildingS2E.rst

 .. note::

-    S2E builds and runs on Ubuntu 16.04 LTS and 18.04 LTS (64-bit).
+    S2E builds and runs on Ubuntu 18.04 LTS (64-bit).
-    Ubuntu 14.04 LTS may still work, but we do not support it anymore.
+    Earlier versions may still work, but we do not support them anymore.

 Building using Docker